Note: I get commissions for purchases made through links in this post.

 I was kinda disappointed.

-That said, if you know you really want a pair of Zeiss binoculars and just can’t afford any of the models in their other lines, click here to see what is available at Amazon.
+That said, if you know you really want a pair of Zeiss binoculars and just can’t afford any of the models in their other lines, you can click (tap) the link below to see what is available at Amazon.

 If you need to know more about the Terra model before making a purchase, read on.